aeslaughter/moose/docs/content/utilities/moosedown/index.md

 The following details the MOOSE flavored [markdown] used for documenting MOOSE and MOOSE-based applications with the MooseDocs system.

-## Motivation
+## Motivation id=motivation
-As a short-hand [html] format, [markdown] is ubiquitous, especially among software developers.
+As a short-hand [HTML] format, [markdown] is ubiquitous, especially among software developers.
 However, no standard exists and the original implementation was incomplete.
 Currently, there are myriad implementations---often deemed "flavors"---of Markdown.
 [CommonMark](http://commonmark.org/) is a proposed standard.
 However, this specification is syntactically loose.
 For example, when